 Short-term disability criteria coverage provides replacement income if an employee cannot work for an extended amount of time thanks to an injury or illness.
-This type of insurance is typically an employer-provided profit and therefore the employer determines the criteria for employee eligibility.
+This type of insurance is typically an employer-provided profit, and therefore the employer determines the criteria for employee eligibility.
 No one expects a protracted-term illness or an injury that keeps him home from work, but it’s a smart plan to review the short-term incapacity set up provided by your employer before you get sick.

-Short-Term Incapacity Criteria: Definition
+Short Incapacity Criteria: Definition

-Short-Term Incapacity Criteria: Waiting Amount
+Short Incapacity Criteria: Waiting Amount

-The short-term disability criteria coverage can have a waiting amount before advantages start to be paid.
-The waiting amount may be a cut-off date where the worker is out of labor thanks to injury or illness and no benefits are paid.
+The short-term disability criteria coverage can have a waiting value before advantages start to be paid.
+The waiting value may be a cut-off date where the worker is out of labor thanks to injury or illness and no benefits are paid.
 The waiting period can vary from one week so long as one month, relying on the coverage provided by the employer.
 An employee who is out of labor can be expected to use any offered sick days or vacation time before short-term disability coverage starts.
-Usually, using sick and vacation days can run concurrent with the waiting period.
+Usually, using sick and vacation days can run concurrently with the waiting period.
 As an example, an employee with five sick days and a 10-day disability waiting period would be paid for the five sick days, then have five days while not pay before payment underneath the incapacity set up starts.